tikagan/letslearnPHP/README.md

 ### /dev

-The dev folder contains an an index.html file that will be used to when running the webpack with the dev config.
+The dev folder contains an index.html file that will be used when running the webpack with the dev config.
 The `src/index.html` file is identical to the one in `public/index.php`.

 # NPM Commands